HoHieuLuc/js-easy-exercises/super-easy.md

 - B: function or object
 - C: trick question! only objects
 - D: number or object

+_Answer_and_Explain: A.
+JavaScript only has primitive types and objects.
+Primitive types are boolean, null, undefined, bigint, number, string, and symbol.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>